 The image unavoidably emerges that despite whatever benefits exist, these are (potentially) dangerous spaces for both the individual and society at large.
 In addition to compromising the mental health of the individual user, social media further remove us from what is real—and from nature itself.
 Though they may expand our opportunities, they also limit them.
 They remove us from a place of thoughtful consideration, abandoning critical thinking and forethought, and they sow division in their reductionistic approach to both identity and information.
 They undoubtedly lack the substance that not only makes our lives more meaningful, but also makes our world—and the issues and challenges we face—more real.
 I left our discussion with an important (and problematic) question on my mind: Is this notion of substance, which we all agree is important but lacking, actually incongruent with the fundamental nature of Facebook and social media in the first place?
 In other words, is it even reasonable to expect substance and depth from a medium that is founded on notions of brevity and speed?
 Is it reasonable to expect anything other than narcissism and self-indulgence, for example, from an app like Instagram?
 Or is it at all logical to presume that one could somehow manage to be “real” or “deep” in 280 characters or less?

-Although we realized that social media and the technologies on which they are based are likely here to stay, we had a difficult time seeing a clear path out of many of these challenges.
+Although we concluded that social media and the technologies on which they are based are likely here to stay, we had a difficult time seeing a clear path out of these challenges.
 Perhaps we can limit our use of social media, at least in order to reduce the impact on our well-being.
 On the social level, perhaps it’s a matter of education—not just education in general, but specifically on the limitations of these online social spaces, and on the pitfalls of sharing and consuming information with so little opportunity for detail or depth.
 As users, we do maintain control over how we use social media, after all.
 Let’s try to use it with a little more awareness.